ABD: Default Exception Abduction in Finite First Order Worlds: Theory Library

 \paragraph{T5} (universal consequent over~$S$).
 Requires that \emph{all} $S$-successors of the non-abnormal object have~$Q$.
 A single counterexample (an $S$-successor without~$Q$) is enough to trigger abnormality, giving models a relatively readable signal.

 \paragraph{T6} (unary antecedent, existential consequent; Skeptical-only).
 The simplest consequent structure: $P(x)$ just requires some $R$-successor.
-Model predictions frequently beat the planted gold rule (negative GapG), suggesting that the gold formulas are overly complex relative to the constraint.
+Model predictions frequently beat the planted generator reference (negative GRef), suggesting that the reference formulas are not optimal for this constraint.

 \paragraph{T7} (unary antecedent, universal consequent; Skeptical-only).
 Under skeptical semantics the universal consequent $\forall y(R(x,y) \to Q(y))$ must hold for \emph{every} completion of unknown~$R$ and $Q$ atoms, producing tighter abnormality requirements and smaller $\Delta$Gap than the existential theories.